Fred West: Anna Marie West

-In September 1972, the Wests led eight-year-old Anna Marie to the cellar at 25 Cromwell Street, where the child was ordered to undress, with Rose tearing her dress from her body upon noting the child's hesitation.
-She was then stripped naked, bound to a mattress and gagged before Fred raped her with Rose's active encouragement.
-After the rape, Rose followed Anna Marie to the bathroom—laughing as she observed Anna Marie struggling to walk.
-She then handed her a sanitary towel, explaining to the child: "I'm sorry.
+In September 1972, the Wests led eight-year-old Anna Marie to the cellar at 25 Cromwell Street, where the child was forced to undress, with Rose tearing her dress from her body upon noting the child's hesitation.
+She was restrained before Fred raped her with Rose's active encouragement.
+After the rape, Rose followed Anna Marie to the bathroom and handed her a sanitary towel, explaining to the child: "I'm sorry.
 Everybody does it to every girl.
 It's a father's job.
 Don't worry, and don't say anything to anybody."
 Making clear these sexual assaults would continue, Fred and Rose then threatened the child with severe beatings if they ever received word she had divulged the sexual abuse she endured at their hands.

 Rose occasionally sexually abused Anna Marie herself, and later took extreme gratification in degrading her with acts such as binding Anna Marie to various items of furniture before encouraging Fred to rape her, and forcing her to perform household chores while wearing sexual devices and a mini-skirt.
 From the age of 13, Fred and Rose forced Anna Marie to prostitute herself within the household, with her clients being informed Anna Marie was 16.
 Rose was always present in the room when these acts occurred, to ensure Anna Marie did not reveal her true age.
 On one occasion when Anna Marie was aged 13 or 14, Rose took her to a local pub, insisting she drink several glasses of barley wine.
 Several hours later, Fred arrived at the pub to collect Rose and Anna Marie.
 Once they had left the premises, Anna Marie was bundled into her father's van and beaten by Rose, who asked her: "Do you think you could be my friend?" before she was sexually abused by her father and stepmother.